OFFLINE-GmbH/oc-gdpr-plugin/README.md

 {% component 'cookieBanner' %}
 ```

+#### Log

+You can enable a log via the backend settings so every cookie banner request gets logged.
+This is useful to get an idea of the number of users that do not accept a cookie request and therefore never end up in your analytics data.

+The log only contains the user's session id and their decision.

 #### Properties

 If you don't want to include the default css use `include_css = 0` when including your component.